Peru Family Travel

 Is There an Age Limit to Hike The Inca Trail?

 There are no government regulations on the age limit for the Inca Trail trek.
 Here at Valencia Travel, we believe that anyone with the correct mindset, attitude, good health, and fitness level and who is used to camping outdoors, can hike The Inca Trail to Machu Picchu.
 We would recommend a private Inca Trail hike for families with small children, and extra porters so that they can help carry children when they get tired along the Inca Trail.
 These are long distances that we will be hiking so your infant or child needs to be used to hiking and camping.
 With regards to the older generation, we have operated the Inca Trail for people in their 70s, who were much fitter than the average teenager!
-We always recommend a health check-up with your doctor before you decide to hike The Inca Trail.
+We always recommend a health check-up with your doctor before you decide to trek The Inca Trail Hike.
 If the Doctor says yes, then so do we!
 So, age limits really do not factor into hiking the Inca Trail.
 As previously mentioned, a positive mental attitude, health, fitness, and a spirit of adventure, are much more important than age!

 Lunch Stop on The Inca Trail Hike